bml-research/data_analysis_bml/portfolio_example/01_example_portfolio.md

 ### Review and Feedback:

-Your instructor will evaluate your portfolio using the assessment form detailed in your study guide.
+Your instructor will evaluate your portfolio using the assessment shown below.
 Make sure you're familiar with this form beforehand to understand the grading criteria.
 Following the review, you'll have a brief 15-minute CGI (Communication, Discussion, Insight) session with your instructor.
 This is your opportunity to discuss your work, answer any questions, and gain deeper insights into your performance.
 Finally, you'll receive your motivated assessment and detailed feedback on your portfolio.